RMHogervorst/blog/content/post/2019-03-13-setting-up-csp-on-your-hugo-site.md

 <img src="/post/2019-03-13-setting-up-csp-on-your-hugo-site_files/nadine-shaabana-1327576-unsplash.jpg" alt="This is your CSP telling the website not anything can be loaded" height="200px"/>

-How does it work: in your local blogdown folder there is a 'static' folder. blogdown puts your images from posts here in the 'post' folder.
-But if you place a file called '_headers' there, netlfiy will pick it up at deploy time and apply the headers found in the file.

 ### What are headers?
 When your browser communicates with a server they exchange packages, there is content